dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ####Steps

 In the mapper shuffle sort phase, the data is sorted by the primary key, and sent to a single reducer.
-By specifying /bin/cat/ for the mapper and reducer, we are telling hadoop streaming to use the identity mapper and reducer which simply output the input (Key,Value) pairs.
+By specifying /bin/cat/ for the mapper and reducer, we are telling Hadoop streaming to use the identity mapper and reducer which simply output the input (Key,Value) pairs.

 ####Setup